nicsuzor/wikijuris/ausip/patent-infringement.markdown

 	* (c)  in any case the use of the product in accordance with any instructions for the use of the product, or any inducement to use the product, given to the person by the supplier or contained in an advertisement published by or with the authority of the supplier.

 The mere completion of supply of the patentable product amounts to infringement.
 It is immaterial whether the product is put to an infringing use. [^AUTOREPLACEDCollinsvNorthernTerritory2007161FCR54961FrenchJGenericHealthPtyLtdvOtsukaPharmaceuticalCoLtd2013296ALR50140ENDREPLACE]
-[^AUTOREPLACEDCollinsvNorthernTerritory2007161FCR54961FrenchJGenericHealthPtyLtdvOtsukaPharmaceuticalCoLtd2013296ALR50140ENDREPLACE]: //Collins v Northern Territory// (2007) 161 FCR 549, [61] French J; //Generic Health Pty Ltd v Otsuka Pharmaceutical Co Ltd// (2013) 296 ALR 50, [140]
+[^AUTOREPLACEDCollinsvNorthernTerritory2007161FCR54961FrenchJGenericHealthPtyLtdvOtsukaPharmaceuticalCoLtd2013296ALR50140ENDREPLACE]: _Collins v Northern Territory_ (2007) 161 FCR 549, [61] French J; _Generic Health Pty Ltd v Otsuka Pharmaceutical Co Ltd_ (2013) 296 ALR 50, [140]